Yuriy Barbashov

-Yuriy Vladislavovych Barbashov (Ukrainian: Юрій Владиславович Барбашов, Russian: Юрий Владиславович Барбашов) is a Ukrainian politician and nominal head of the collaborationist Russian Mykolaiv Military civilian administration.
+Yuriy Vladislavovych Barbashov is a Ukrainian politician and nominal head of the collaborationist Russian Mykolaiv Military civilian administration.

 Biography

 Yuriy Barbashov was born in Mykolaiv, Ukraine.
 In 1998, he graduated from the Admiral Makarov University of Shipbuilding in Mykolaiv.
 Since 2013, he has been involved with Anti-Maidan movements and protests as well as supporting the Novorossiya project.
 In 2014, he moved to the Luhansk People's Republic, where he participated in rallies with Oleg Tsarov, and later to the Donetsk People's Republic.
 In the latter, he joined the Militsiya and also became an employee of the public broadcaster.
 In 2021, he participated in peace negotiations in Minsk as part of the LPR delegation.
 He has appeared many times in the Russian media, he also ran his own channel on Telegram and a YouTube channel with the same name, mainly presenting pro-Russian views to the audience.
 Since 2017, Ukraine is investigating him in a terrorist case.